 Instructions

-- Return the cooked meat to the burner, set the heat to medium, and add the diced green peppers, minced garlic, and chopped onions.
-Cook, stirring frequently, until the veggies are soft.1/2 cup onion, 3/4 cup green bell pepper, 2 cloves garlic
+- Return the pan to medium heat and add the diced onion, green bell pepper, and minced garlic.
+Cook, stirring frequently, until the vegetables are soft and fragrant.1/2 cup onion, 3/4 cup green bell pepper, 2 cloves garlic

-- Pour the meat mixture into the slow cooker.
+- Pour the meat and vegetable mixture into the slow cooker.

-- Add the remaining ingredients.1 teaspoon smoked paprika, 1/2 teaspoon onion powder, 1/2 teaspoon garlic powder, 1 tablespoon Worcestershire sauce, 1/2 cup barbecue sauce, 8 ounce tomato sauce, 1/2 cup ketchup, 1 tablespoon vinegar, 1/3 cup chili sauce, 1/3 cup brown sugar
+- Add the smoked paprika, onion powder, garlic powder, Worcestershire sauce, barbecue sauce, tomato sauce, ketchup, vinegar, chili sauce, and brown sugar.1 teaspoon smoked paprika, 1/2 teaspoon onion powder, 1/2 teaspoon garlic powder, 1 tablespoon Worcestershire sauce, 1/2 cup barbecue sauce, 8 ounce tomato sauce, 1/2 cup ketchup, 1 tablespoon vinegar, 1/3 cup chili sauce, 1/3 cup brown sugar

 Gina’s Notes and Tips

-- To Reheat: Warm on the stovetop over medium-low heat or microwave in 30-second intervals, stirring between each.
+- Reheating: Warm on the stovetop over medium-low heat, or microwave in 30-second intervals, stirring between each.

-- To Freeze: Portion cooled sloppy joe mixture into freezer-safe bags.
-Lay flat to freeze.
-Thaw overnight in the fridge, then reheat in a slow cooker or saucepan.
+- Freezing: Portion the cooled mixture into freezer-safe bags and lay flat to freeze.
+Thaw overnight in the refrigerator, then reheat in a slow cooker or on the stovetop.

 So easy to throw together and taste great!